 Suppose that the breach compromised your client’s systems as well.
 They could then decide to sue you for damages, and a third-party cyber insurance policy would respond to those claims.
 An extensive policy would cover most of your costs, including credit monitoring, notification and investigation costs, computer forensics, and civil and reputational damages.

 Another coverage that is vital for cryptocurrency and blockchain companies is commercial crime insurance coverage.
 It provides indemnity against losses stemming from cryptocurrency theft.
 A crime insurance policy would reimburse you for the loss of the digital assets you were storing in your “hot” wallets.

 Theft and fraud are common in the digital world, and the cryptocurrency industry is not spared.
 If the theft happens, you’d want your insurer to provide a financial safety net to help you bounce back and keep your company running.

-The primary definition of the specie insurance coverage indicates that it’s a specialized insurance product that protects highly valuable, portable assets.
+The primary definition of specie insurance coverage is a specialized insurance product that protects highly valuable, portable assets.
 You may be wondering why you would need this coverage if your valuable assets are digital.
 This particular coverage covers losses to your cryptocurrency assets when you store them offline in the “cold” wallets.